neo-mashiro/SUFD/README.rst

 Introduction
 ^^^^^^^^^^^^

-SUFD is a simple daemon that simulates a flat file database which allows multiple clients to connect and access files.
+SUFD is a simple daemon that simulates a flat-file database that allows multiple clients to connect and access files.
 It is expected to interact with ``telnet`` or a similar client application.
 The goal of this project is to practice building a multithread server in a heavy-traffic environment.
 To do so in a portable manner, this implementation is based on the socket API, Unix IPC and POSIX threads without using any third-party libraries.
 The daemon binds to one port as a shell server, which accepts shell commands from a local administrator.
 It also binds to another port as a file server, which serves multiple clients who want to manipulate files.

 The shell server is intended for internal use only.
 It binds to the loopback address with backlog set to 1, so that only 1 local connection can be accepted.
 Once a command is issued, the output will be stored in a pipe, but won't be sent back until the admin issues a ``cprint``, which prints the output of the last executed shell command.
 The admin user can disconnect by typing ``quit``, or view the dynamic threads usage information by issuing a ``monitor`` command, this requests the server to continuously send such data per second until the admin hits Enter.
 If no command has been issued, the session expires after 5 minutes of inactivity.